CUP NOODLES Museum in Osaka and Yokohama with Kids

 Chicken Ramen Factory

-Here you can make chicken ramen from scratch.
+Here both adults and kids can make chicken ramen from scratch.
 Kids need to be at least age 7 to participate and it costs 600-1000 yen depending on the age.

 NOODLES BAZAAR